5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - If bleeding is massive or doesn’t stop, seek emergency medical help.

-- Topical treatments containing analgesic (local anesthetic) and anti-inflammatory agents (steroid) may also help.
+- Topical treatments containing analgesic (local anesthetic) and anti-inflammatory agents (steroids) may also help.

 NOTE: Don’t use over-the-counter steroid creams for more than a week without permission from your doctor.

-- Soaking your anal area in plain warm water for 10-15 minutes may also help.
+- Soaking your anal area in warm water for 10-15 minutes may also help.